szech/mmm-uk-pollen-forecast/README.md

   - maybe you need to add quotes around the values
   - maybe you forgot a comma to end the line
 - have you configured the module to be hidden?
+- forecast is too wide? just uncomment and fiddle `max-width` in `pollen-forecast.css`
 - do you have enough antihistamines?
 - avoid alcohol, it tends to make your hayfever symptoms worse :'(